inkle/ink/Documentation/WritingWithInk.md

 # Part 6: International character support in identifiers

 By default, ink has no limitations on the use of non-ASCII characters inside the story content.
-However, a limitation currently exsits on the characters that can be used for names of constants, variables, stictches, diverts and other named flow elements (a.k.a. *identifiers*).
+However, a limitation currently exsits on the characters that can be used for names of constants, variables, stitches, diverts and other named flow elements (a.k.a. *identifiers*).

-Sometimes it is inconvenient for a writer using a non-ASCII language to write a story because they have to constantly switch to naming identifiers in ASCII and then switching back to whatever language they are using for the story.
+Sometimes it is inconvenient for a writer using a non-ASCII language to write a story because they have to constantly switch to naming identifiers in ASCII and then switch back to whatever language they are using for the story.
 In addition, naming identifiers in the author's own language could improve the overal readibility of the raw story format.

 In an effort to assist in the above scenario, ink *automatically* supports a list of pre-defined non-ASCII character ranges that can be used as identifiers.
 In general, those ranges have been selected to include the alpha-numeric subset of the official unicode character range, which would suffice for naming identifiers.
 The below section gives more detailed information on the non-ASCII characters that ink automatically supports.